jackiehjm/stx-docs/doc/source/deploy_install_guides/r5_release/distributed_cloud/index.rst

 management network IP address range to exclude IP addresses reserved for gateway routers providing routing to the subclouds' management subnets.

-.. note:: Worker hosts and data networks are not used in the
-          central cloud.

 Procedure:

 - Follow the StarlingX R5.0 installation procedures with the extra step noted below: